Sabercat-Robotics-4146-FRC/Robot_Code-2016/README.md

 Event e = new Event( new attr() {
 	public boolean poll(){
-    	// Check to see if the event is happening. return /*weather the event is happening*/ false;
+    	// Check to see if the event is happening. return /*whether the event is happening*/ false;
 	}
     public void callback(){
     	// Define what should happen when the event is triggered.
     }
     public boolean complete(){
-    	// Check weather the event's completion criteria have been met. return false;
+    	// Check whether the event's completion criteria have been met. return false;
     }
 });